jbrubake/shdoc/README.md

 # @example
 #    echo "test: $(say-hello World)"
 #
+# @requires Some very specific requirements
+#  that continue on the next line (indent by a
+#  single space to continue)
 #
 # @option -h | --help Display help.
 # @option -v<value> | --value=<value> Set a value.